nadrane/blog/source/about/index.md

 I live in Chicago.
 If you are in city, you should reach out and we should grab coffee (or tea, my favorite).

-I also do contract/consulting work for software companies.
+I also do consulting work for software companies and am happy to chat with you about potential projects.

 You can reach me at [nicholasdrane@gmail.com](mailto://nicholasdrane@gmail.com).